AlecTroemel/notes/Java_SE.md

 * controller: accepts input and turns it into commands for the model or view

 This is a great way to develop because different teams can focus on a specific aspect of the pattern without worrying about the others.
+### Managed Bean
+basically a class with some well defined properties